 Best of all, this doesn’t have to be a laborious one-on-one task.
 It can be as simple as creating a channel or board in whichever tool you use for communication and collaboration in which you post internal job opportunities, recommended online courses, and dates and times for virtual training sessions.

 Employee recognition has a huge part to play in employee retention and just because some of your people are working remotely this definitely shouldn’t be a case of out of sight, out of mind.

-Make sure you let employees know that you appreciate their contribution to the organisation and thank them for a job well done.
-Failing to recognise your people and their efforts will only heighten any lingering feelings of disengagement - especially if they’re working remotely.
+Make sure you let employees know that you appreciate their contribution to the organization and thank them for a job well done.
+Failing to recognize your people and their efforts will only heighten any lingering feelings of disengagement - especially if they’re working remotely.

 And don’t just save the thanks or congratulations for periodic reviews and personal assessments: give them in a timely fashion so that positive actions are encouraged and engagement is increased there and then.